Skip to content

 Programme:.
 A unique, transient strategic endeavour undertaken to achieve beneficial change and incorporating a group of related projects and business-as-usual (steady-state) activities.

-My ‘project’ succinctly fit the definition of a programme in its entirety.
+My ‘project’ succinctly fit the definition, and this model, of a programme in its entirety.
 Once I recognised the key difference between a project and a programme, comparing theory with my reality, the work I was undertaking took on a different shape.
-Building this department from the ground up shifted beyond creating processes, practices, systems and checklists.
-I was, after all, increasing the organisation’s effectiveness and facilitating incrementally increasing capability.
+Building this department from the ground up involved more than creating processes, practices, systems and checklists.
+The department delivery was, after all, enhancing the organisation’s effectiveness and facilitating incremental increases in capability.
 This meant focusing on outcomes rather than outputs and coordinating multiple interdependent streams of work, some of which were sequential and others in parallel, and teams of people.

 The realisation and subsequent change in perspective consequently altered the way I engaged with stakeholders because it was no longer enough to report on task progress.
 What mattered was demonstrating how the initiative supported the strategy, identifying risks that needed attention and outlining how long-term benefits would be embedded.
 And conversations shifted from status updates to driving discussions about efficacy, alignment and outcomes.

 A key lesson I learned, and the one I hope is worth sharing, is that if an initiative feels larger than a project, it probably is.
 If its purpose is strategic, if it involves complex change, and if it requires the coordination of multiple related efforts, then treating it as a programme is likely a better approach.
-Doing so brings clarity to how success is measured, strengthens stakeholder engagement , and ensures that efforts deliver lasting value rather than succinct outputs.
+You’ll be less concerned with smaller details, more concerned with managing teams of people, and far more involved with interdepartmental business operations.
+This will bring clarity to how success is measured, strengthen stakeholder engagement and ensure that efforts deliver lasting value over succinct outputs.
+Projects produce results.
+Programmes build capability.
+The distinction lies in whether you’re managing activity or increasing organisational capability.

 You may also be interested in: